Abandoned Contadora Island Resort, Panama

 Ironically, the Contadora Island Airstrip is located just a few hundred meters from the hotel property.

 After the death of its notorious owner, the resort racked up a lot of debt and got into financial trouble.
 If the rumors are true, it’s not surprising that the resort tanked when the money laundering stopped.
 Fake guests don’t pay the bills.

 Drug lords.
 Money laundering.
 Mysterious plane crash.
 This wild story has all the makings of a hit Netflix series.

 Even though the forgotten beach resort sits on some of the best real estate on Isla Contadora, it was never sold or taken over by new management.
 I suppose it’s wise to stay away from drug cartel assets that might be under DEA investigation.

 In this blog post, we share photos of the abandoned Hotel Contadora Resort and its iconic beached ferry boat.

-The front entrance of the abandoned Hotel Contadora Resort.
+Watch this short video from the abandoned Hotel Contadora Resort.

 The open aired lobby has outstanding beachfront views.
 It’s easy to visualize this area filled with comfortable chairs and outdoor patio furniture.
 Times have certainly changed.